CHAPTER 3

 What grace has been poured out upon us that we are allowed to labor together (Gk. sun-ergos) with God himself!14 We must not take this honor lightly but we must work with all our hearts.
 “Young preachers used to ask G. Campbell Morgan the secret to his preaching success.
 He would answer: ‘I always say to them the same thing: work; hard work; and again, work!’”
 15

 Utley points out how the New Testament tells us that there are different rewards and punishments for God’s servants (cf. Matt.
 10:15; 11:22,24; 18:6; 25:21, 23; Mk.
 12:40; Lk.
 12:47-48; 20:47; Jam.
 3:1).16 Christians need to remember that they will stand before the Judgment Seat of Christ (2 Cor.
 5:10).
 This judgment seems to have nothing to do with whether or not eternal life is granted, but rather it is a judgment related to the faithfulness and rewards of each of his servants.
 This judgment appears to happen after the First Resurrection.
-If so, Christ’s followers will have already received their glorious resurrected bodies and will have already been made like Christ (1 Jn.
+If so, Christ’s followers will have already received their glorious, resurrected bodies and will have already been made like Christ (1 Jn.
 3:2).

 “For we are co-workers in God’s service; you are God’s field, God’s building” (3:9).
 Here the apostle reemphasizes the metaphor of the field and makes a transition to the next picture, the building of Christ.
 Before we leave the metaphor of the field there are a couple more things we can say about it.
 The word for field is the Greek geōrgion, and it means “husbandry,” “tillage,” or “cultivated field.”
 17 It has been suggested that this word might have been the reason the name “George” became popular in Christianity.